indiainvestments/content/stocks/reading-an-annual-report.md

 ![Ruchira Papers Ltd&apos;s Annual Report \(FY20\)](../.gitbook/assets/z0dezct.png)

-Apart from these, SEBI regulations[^1](https://www.sebi.gov.in/legal/regulations/sep-2015/securities-and-exchange-board-of-india-listing-obligations-and-disclosure-requirements-regulations-2015-last-amended-on-january-08-2021-_37269.html) also make the inclusion of following points mandatory in this section:
+SEBI regulations make the inclusion of following points mandatory in this section:

 * Outlook for the business conducted
 * Internal control systems and their adequacy